-6.4.2 The ARCP Process
+6.4.2 The ARCP process

-The tACCP should be given at least 6 weeks' notice of the panel meeting date so that they have adequate time to compile their documentation and the ES report.
-Given the team nature of ACCP work, it is recommended that this report draws on the views of the multi-disciplinary team during the tACCP's placement.
+The tACCP should be given at least 6 weeks' notice of the panel meeting date so that they have adequate time to gather their documentation and the ES report.
+Given the team nature of ACCP work it is recommended that this report draws on the views of the multi-disciplinary team during the tACCPs placement.

 The panel will review the evidence provided and decide on an outcome (this may have been recommended by the ES).
-Where there is an unsatisfactory outcome of the meeting, agreement needs to be reached on objectives that need to be met in order to produce a satisfactory outcome and the timescale in which the objectives must be completed should also be defined.
+Where there is an unsatisfactory outcome of the meeting agreement needs to be reached on objectives that need to be met in order to produce a satisfactory outcome and also to define the timescale.

-The provisional date for the completion of training should be reviewed and any possible change documented.
+The provisional date of completion of training should be reviewed and any possible change documented.